-Long term incentives should be included in the total pay mix as this ensures the janitors of their job security and the intention of organization to retain them in long term.
+Long term incentives should be included in the total pay mix as this ensures the janitors of their job security and the intention of the organization to retain them in the long term.
 Such policies can attract more people into this job role hence, increasing the labor supply in the market.

 Acknowledging and motivating janitors is one compensation element which they are usually deprived of.
-One way of motivating janitors is giving them commissions on good performance, gifts from the staff and verbal encouragement.
+One way of motivating janitors is giving them commissions on good performance, gifts from the staff, and verbal encouragement.

 At least one yearly bonus must be given to the janitors as a token of their persistent efforts for the company.

 Companies should take charge of providing free meals to the janitors as part of the benefits offered to them.
 Understand that this stakeholder of your company is truly helping you drive in the right direction very smoothly.